tsg-iitkgp/Gymkhana-BackServer/README.md

 sheet can be `mess_menu`, `gc`, `openiit`,`events`

 Response is an array of JSONs with key values are headers and values are subsequent rows.

+## Deployment

+The application is deployed on `heroku` with the following link: https://gymk-back.herokuapp.com/